zamfi/cca-programming-electronics-spring-2018/hw/week5.md

 #### Visual musical instrument (due in class Wednesday)

-Finalize your visual musical instrument, and be ready for your in-class critique net week.
+Finalize your visual musical instrument, and be ready for your in-class critique next week.